lars-sh/parent/README.md

 3. Your artifacts will be signed digitally.
 Follow the configuration instructions at [Working with GPG Signatures](https://central.sonatype.org/pages/working-with-pgp-signatures.html) to set up your personal GPG keys.
 4. Change into the new projects directory and run `mvn verify` to test the POM and your infrastructure.

-#### Import into Eclipse
-1. In Eclipse choose `File`, `Import...`, `Existing Maven Projects`, `Next`, point the root directory to your newly created folder and press `Finish`.
-2. Wait until your workspace is built.
-In case it does not build automatically, remember to trigger it!
-3. **Restart Eclipse** to apply changes to project settings.

 ### With an existing Project
 1. Here's a Maven parent example: